The Drag Racing Starting Tree or Christmass Tree

 These figures give you the elapsed times at the 60 foot, 330 foot, 660 foot or eighth-mile, and 1,000 foot marks.
 You also get the mile per hour figure at the 660 foot mark and MPH Quarter-Mile ET and MPH These are your finishing elapsed time and mile per hour numbers.
 When it comes to bragging rights, these are the ones that count!

 Holeshot In a heads-up (even start) race that would be where the winning car had a slower Elapsed Time than the losing car.
 This occurs when the winning car and driver leave the starting line sooner then the losing car and even though it took longer to reach the finish line (from the time it left the start to the time it reached the finish) it got there first and won as a result of the better start.
 In a handicap (uneven start) race such as a bracket race, the same thing occurs additionally taking into account the differences between the handicap times (or dial-ins) and the actual Elapsed Times: The time between the green light coming on (the GO signal) and the car actually leaving the starting line is called the “Reaction Time” and most tracks measure this and supply the information to the driver at the conclusion of the race, on an “Elapsed Time slip” or “ET slip” (the info is printed on a slip of paper).
 If a driver looks at the results, and sees that he won even with a slower Elapsed Time, he will also see that he had a shorter reaction time.
 If the difference between 2 drivers’ Reaction Times is greater than the difference between their Elapsed Times, the winning driver can claim that he had a “Hole-Shot Win”.
 He won because he had a better Reaction Time even though his car was “slower”… By the way: The expression used to explain why the losing (although “faster”) car lost is “He got Treed.”
 For instance you can say: “I treed that duck with a hole shot…”Awesome!
+For a wonderful explanation on time slips also SEE THIS PAGE

 If you purchase the DIA System and a Thermal Printer you can print out your Race Results and check your RT, Speed ET and more.
 The example Below shows how it will print out if you select PRINT (POWER BUTTON) on the DIA system.
 Race #15 Shows a RED LIGHT scenario and Race #21 Shows a HOLESHOT WINNER.